spike/CompetitiveProgramming/resources/README.md

 The concept of "The Feynman Technique" https://www.youtube.com/results?search_query=feynman+technique+in-depth

-The concept of "Incremental Reading" https://www.youtube.com/watch?v=oNCLLNZEtz0
+The concept of "Incremental Reading" can be very useful for the harder materials. https://www.youtube.com/watch?v=oNCLLNZEtz0

 ### General Strategies for Problem Solving